 Anibal Ballarotti for Progressive Dairy

 This article is part of a series.
-Click here to read the others: “How to make breeding day more effective – Part 1: Nitrogen tank and equipment maintenance” and “How to make breeding day more effective – Part 3: Set reasonable expectations for your breeder.”
+Click here to read the other articles: “How to make breeding day more effective – Part 1: Nitrogen tank and equipment maintenance” and “How to make breeding day more effective – Part 2: Improve semen handling.”

 Anibal Ballarotti.
 Consultant – ABS Global.